Find Affordable College Courses

 North Andover, MA

-Merrimack College came in at #10 in this year’s edition of the Best Child Development & Family Studies Schools in the New England Region ranking.
-Located in the suburb of North Andover, Merrimack is a private not-for-profit school with a medium-sized student population.
+With a ranking of #10, Merrimack College did quite well on this year’s best schools for human development and family studies students.
+Located in the large suburb of North Andover, Merrimack is a private not-for-profit school with a medium-sized student population.

 On average, human development graduates from Merrimack take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $562.